AKingDebased/the-field-of-dreams/TheLabyrinth/README.md

 to my understanding, one of the big things about abstract classes (though obviously not the only thing about them) is that they cannot be instantiated.  in my design, i realized i wanted my base game entity classes to be instantiable.

-to that effect, i took inspiration from the Unity3D design engine, which turns every single entity in the engine into a `GameObject.`  all non-moving entities (rocks, trees, walls) are base `GameObjects.`  anything with behavior (players and monsters) are `GameCharacters`, which inherits all the behaviors from `GameObjects` but adds its own funcionality for movement, attack, and health.
+to that effect, i took inspiration from the Unity3D design engine, which turns every single entity in the engine into a `GameObject.`  all non-moving entities (rocks, trees, walls) are base `GameObjects.`  anything with behavior (players and monsters) is a `GameCharacter`, which inherits all the behaviors from `GameObjects` but adds its own functionality for movement, attack, and health.

 ##### Types.java